idossha/TI-CSC/README.md

 #### TIPS:

 * In the main scripts all the automatic screenshot functions are commented out.
 If you wish to have those simply remove comments.
-* It is highly recommended before re-executing analysis / optimization so clear or remove previous outputs.
+* It is highly recommended before re-executing analysis / optimization to clear or remove previous outputs.
 * Sometimes the MATLAB Runtimes yells, but still give the correct output.

 ---

 #### The container has:
 FSL 6.0.1
 Freesurfer 7.1.1
 SimNIBS 4.1.0
 MATLAB Runtime r2024a
-github repo with scripts
+git repo with scripts

 ---